Thank you, all of you, who reached out after reading my last post about my headaches.

 2 teaspoons sugar

-1/4 cup melted butter (not margarine because CHEMICALS)
+1/4 cup melted butter (not margarine because of CHEMICALS)

 Mix all of the above together except the egg whites.